The Comprehensive Guide to Commercial Law: Understanding Its Practice Areas

 Why Will The Court Not Grant Me Sole Custody Of My Child?

-Something which shocks many parents, especially mothers, when they discuss with their family lawyers what is going to happen with regards to their children after a divorce, is that the chances of obtaining sole custody are often slim.
+Something that shocks many parents, especially mothers, when they discuss with their family lawyers what is going to happen with regard to their children after a divorce is that the chances of obtaining sole custody are often slim.

 This principle means that unless there are sound and valid reasons not to, the court will take the view that it is in the interests of children that their lives have input from both parents.